 WHAT IS THE ARPA-E FELLOWS POSITION?

-The ARPA-E Fellows position is a prestigious two-year position that has existed since the start of the agency as a means to seed innovation and creativity in the design of transformational technologies.
+The ARPA-E Fellows position is a prestigious two-year role that has existed since the start of the agency as a means to seed innovation and creativity in the design of transformational technologies.
 The Fellows position empowers the next generation of scientific leaders to help solve urgent and exciting challenges in energy by contributing to the direction of American energy innovation.

 Fellows are early-career Ph.D. scientists and engineers who assist with program creation, agency strategy, and outreach.
 They are tasked with generating new ideas to create cross-disciplinary solutions to improve energy efficiency, reduce energy imports, and reduce energy-related emissions.
 They identify these breakthrough energy solutions by conducting technical and economic analyses and by engaging with world-class government officials, entrepreneurs, academics, and industrial researchers.

 WHY BECOME AN ARPA-E FELLOW?